 It is our view that African Refugee and Immigrant population in the State of New Mexico have hardly been equipped and empowered to thrive and contribute to community development due to linguistic and socio-cultural challenges they face on arrival to the United States.
 It is also our view that members of the Refugee and Immigrant community from non-English speaking African descent in New Mexico are largely marginalized linguistically and otherwise.
 There should be a smooth transition of linguistic competence and cultural experience from their mother tongues, spoken and signed languages to English and American Sign Language without losing their mother tongues, and culture, while they adapt to their new language and culture.

 Our activities and programs are designed to advocate for the African Refugee and Immigrant population in New Mexico towards community inclusion and integration.
-We compare the linguistic barrier and marginalization of the non-English speaking African Refugees to linguistic barriers and marginalization faced by deaf people in most African countries.
-Having studied the Deaf in Africa (Nigeria and Ghana) for over four years, we conclude that Deaf in Africa are the most marginalized, and most vulnerable group.
+We compare the linguistic barrier and marginalization of the non-English speaking African Refugees to the plight of marginalized American-born residents.